nycdotnet/docker-cheat-sheet/README.md

 Once you've built a Linux-based `Dockerfile`, you can run bash inside it using the image hash (will be shown at the end of each successful step in the build such as `Successfully built 8ecf61de9be9`).
 The command is typically `docker run -it <image> bash`, though bash may be `bin/bash` or even something else, depending on the setup of the image.
 If the `Dockerfile` has an `ENTRYPOINT` step, you may have to specify bash as an entrypoint instead: `docker run -it --entrypoint /bin/bash <image>`

-If you run `docker ps` to get teh container ID, you can run `docker exec -it <containerid> /bin/bash` .
+If you run `docker ps` to get the container ID, you can run `docker exec -it <containerid> /bin/bash` .

 If your container is running in Kubernetes, the command is `<kubectlalias> exec [--namespace <namespaceName>] -it <pod_name> -- /bin/bash`